bmillare/dj.compose/README.md

 `ref-set-fn!`: sets the ref to a value (eg. `(ref-set-fn! the-ref val)`)

-If you don't provide your own reference type, dj.compose will use atoms.
+If you don't provide your own reference type, dj.compose will use `clojure.lang.Vars`.

 *Performance Note:*
-To minimize `deref` overhead, use `java.util.concurrent.atomic.AtomicReference` which has a `(.get)` method.
-This is slightly faster than **atoms** since we remove an extra invocation.
-The downside is you will need to typehint the symbols.
+To minimize indirection overhead, use `java.util.concurrent.atomic.AtomicReference` which has a `(.get)` method.
+This is slightly faster than **atoms** and much faster than **Vars** since we remove an extra invocation.
+The downside is you will need to typehint the symbols and you can't use **Vars** auto invocation of the function.

 ## License